 Life awaits its birth this Saturday before Easter on Now Is the Time, Saturday, April 15th at 9 pm on WRTI.org and WRTI-HD2.
 Evan Chambers walks through a graveyard and is inspired by inscriptions and poetry in the Introduction to The Old Burying Ground and its last section, Paths of Peace.
 Then, an empty building in a Memphis night wonders if the sun will ever return, in Abandoned, a monodrama by Kamran Ince.

 Passover passes, and remembrance continues on Now Is the Time, Saturday, April 8th at 9 pm.
 The composer and guitarist David Leisner tells the story, in Acrobats, of circus performers on a concentration camp-bound train who mistakenly end up at a circus.

 Another Pi Day, 3/14, just slipped by, so let’s hear the magic of numbers on Now Is the Time on WRTI this Saturday, March 18th at 9 pm.
 Reginald Bain based his Pi Day on... well, you'll hear as much of the 3.1415926... sequence that can fit into four minutes and 50 seconds, read aloud over his inventively pulsing music.
 You can check here to see if he got it right.

-Classical composer Michael Daugherty writes music about ideas, people, and places from popular culture.
+Classical composer Michael Daugherty, who won two 2017 Grammy Awards, writes music about ideas, people, and places from popular culture.
 As WRTI’s Susan Lewis reports, his works invite listeners to engage with the music through their own experiences.